 My co-curator Celeste Goedert and I, along with the rest of the JACL Detroit Chapter, are currently preparing a large, interactive, multimedia exhibition in partnership with the Detroit Historical Museum!
 While originally scheduled to premiere in June 2020, we now plan to open in summer 2021, in light of the COVID-19 pandemic.

-In my role as curator of the Exiled to Motown exhibits, I’ve taken on any number of roles and exercised almost every skillset I own, in the tradition of grassroots museum work and public scholarship.
-This is my public humanities:
+In my role as co-curator of the Exiled to Motown exhibits, I’ve taken on any number of roles and exercised almost every skillset I own, in the tradition of grassroots museum work and public scholarship, where you do a little bit of everything, and strive to learn as much as possible in order to provide the desiderata of the project–to do what is needed and desired.

 Collaborative visioning with project collaborators